Andrin Huber

-Career
+Biography

-He was a bronze medalist in the decathlon at the 2023 European Athletics U20 Championships in Jerusalem, Israel winning the decathlon 1500 metres in a time of 4:20.40 to finish with a total 8009 points.
+He was a bronze medalist in the decathlon at the 2023 European Athletics U20 Championships in Jerusalem, Israel, winning the decathlon 1500 metres in a time of 4:20.40 to finish with a total 8009 points.

 He won the decathlon at the Swiss Athletics Championships in June 2024 with a tally of 7837 points.
 He set a new decathlon personal best tally of 8041 points in Talence in September 2024, his first time over 8000 points.

 In February 2025, he won the heptathlon at the Swiss Indoor Combined Events Championships in Magglingen with 5802 points.

-He won the gold medal in the decathlon at the 2025 European Athletics U23 Championships in Bergen, Norway, in July 2025, his performance included equalling his lifetime best or 4.80 metres in the pole vault and setting a new lifetime best of 60.50 metres in the javelin, winning gold with 8188 points.
+He won the gold medal in the decathlon at the 2025 European Athletics U23 Championships in Bergen, Norway, in July 2025.
+His performance included equalling his lifetime best of 4.80 metres in the pole vault and setting a new lifetime best of 60.50 metres in the javelin, winning gold with 8188 points.

+In August 2026, he competed at the 2026 European Athletics Championships in Birmingham, England, placing ninth overall in decathlon.